thisplusthis/ollama-chatbot/README.md

 ### Loading Different Ollama Models:

-1. Get into the ollama container: `docker -it ollama sh`
+1. Get into the ollama container: `docker exec -it ollama sh`

 2. Pull the LLM with ollama: `ollama pull <your-model>`